Scouting vs. Sports

 An Open Letter on Cub Scouting vs. Sports

 The fact is the Cub Scout program includes a sport component (individual and team) at every age level.
 We also have a program to promote personal fitness and wellness called SCOUTStrong.
-These program attributes along with other purposes of the scouting program such as character development, personal achievement, and respectful relationships will further enhance your son’s sport abilities and achievements.
-To reinforce these statements, a recent study by Tufts University has found that “boys who are involved in sporting activities and scouting yield a higher aptitude rate for Helping Others and Doing the Right Thing over boys who are just in sporting programs.”
+These program attributes along with other purposes of the scouting program such as character development, personal achievement, and respectful relationships will further enhance your son or daughter’s sport abilities and achievements.
+To reinforce these statements, a recent study by Tufts University has found that “boys and girls who are involved in sporting activities and scouting yield a higher aptitude rate for Helping Others and Doing the Right Thing over boys and girls who are just in sporting programs.”
 For the detailed study, please visit YouTube and search for “Scouting Works” or click here.

-I personally know many young boys who have successfully competed and won in local/district/state level sporting events while working toward their scout commitments.
+I personally know many young boys and girls who have successfully competed and won in local/district/state level sporting events while working toward their scout commitments.
 It can be done.
-Please don’t make your son choose, instead, you choose.
-Choose to give your son all the opportunities he deserves.
+Please don’t make your son or daughter choose, instead, you choose.
+Choose to give your son or daughter all the opportunities he deserves.

 Yours In Scouting,